-- Level 1 Quoted (unadjusted) market prices in active markets for identical assets or liabilities. - Level 2 Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable. - Level 3 Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.
+- · Level 1 Quoted (unadjusted) market prices in active markets for identical assets or liabilities. - Level 2 Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable. - Level 3 Valuation techniques for which the lowes unobservable.